Universal Studios Resort in Orlando, Florida has more than 40 rides for guests to choose from. However, not all rides are created equal.

 2. Fast & Furious Supercharged

-It’s a very similar concept to King Kong’s Skull Island in which you board a tram that goes into a tunnel with surrounding screens.
+The ride concept is very similar to that of King Kong’s Skull Islands that you’ll find over in Universal’s Islands of Adventure which sees you board a tram that goes into a tunnel with surrounding screens.

 From there wind, rain and other weather conditions are simulated, and the tram is moved based on the way it’s situated on the platform.
 You don’t actually go anywhere.